dragona/android-intro/01_UserName/readme.md

-Creating an application for getting user inputs and displaying the list of all inputs in a textView.
-Each name should be entered individually and a button should be pressed to balidate the input.
+Creating an application for getting user inputs and displaying a list of all insertions in a textView.
+Each name should be entered individually, and a button should be pressed to validate the input.

-Create a new andoid project.
-Here is the listed files I have right after creating a new project in Android Studio where the display of the project files if by default in Android view.
+First, Create a new android project.
+Here are the listed files I have right after creating a new project in Android Studio where the display of the project files if by default in Android view.

 ![New project - Android View](display/new_project.png)

-There are 3 main files we are going to edit, and they are: manifest.xml, MainActivity,java and activity_main.xml
+There are three main files we are going to edit, and they are manifest.xml, MainActivity.java and activity_main.xml

 #### manifest.xml